Hard Root Beer Sloppy Joes are unique from using hard root beer to give this sloppy joe a sweet and savory taste.

 I know from seeing it first hand how constantly being negative can affect your life.
 I have seen it from someone who is close to me plus when I was in a constant state of negativity, I had what you call “really bad luck.”
 Then one day, I just decided I needed to change my state of mind.
 Slowly but surely, I saw how things went from going wrong to going right.

 Changing your mindset to be more positive is not easy, especially when you’re surrounded by negativity, it doesn’t happen overnight.
 Truth be told, I started doing the change to be more positive over 2 years ago, I am now just seeing better results from staying positive now.
 So why do that if takes a while to see benefits?
 In the long-term, it is well worth it.
 The negativity I needed so I can overcome and appreciate when I am positive and see the benefits of changing my mindset.

 So why all this talk about changing the mindset and being positive?
 As you know I was recently featured In Parade Magazine Sunday Supplement in the papers across the United States for my Smoked Salmon and Dill Goat Cheese Grilled Cheese I am being featured again!
-This time it is on Today’s Food!
-It is part of the Today Show!
-The recipes, yes you read that right, recipes that are on Today’s Food: Slow Cooker Meatball Stew and This recipe as well!
+I have a recipe that is part of the Today Show!
+The recipe that is on Today’s Food: Slow Cooker Meatball Stew.

 Everything is finally coming together for me, my life and this blog.
 It feels great, yes it is hard work, but also because I changed my mindset.
 Like I always said, change is good.
 If you want something different, you have to be willing to change.

 I am a fan of Manwhich like many others, but I know I have always added extra onions and peppers to it when I made Sloppy Joes.
 Around New Years I had got a six-pack of this new drink called Not Your Father’s Root Beer.
 I am not a beer drinker, I will drink a hard cider.